wassermanlab/OpenFlexTyper/documentation/indexexample.md

-\page Example of FlexTyper Index
+\page "Example of FlexTyper Index"
 # Example of FlexTyper Indexing